Using WinSQL with SQLiteSQLite

 The first step is to download an ODBC driver for SQLite, which is available at http://www.ch-werner.de/sqliteodbc/

 file from this website.
 IMPORTANT: Download this file even if you are running a 64-bit version of Windows.
 Since WinSQL is a 32-bit application, it will only work with a 32-bit driver.

 After downloading the file, double click it to run the installer.
 This opens the following screen.

 Confirming the installation

-Besides installing the necessary files, this will also register 3 ODBC drivers on your machine.
-Following steps confirm the driver is installed and is correctly registered.
+Aside from installing the necessary files, this will also register 3 ODBC drivers on your machine.
+The following steps confirm the driver is installed and is correctly registered.

 - Start WinSQL on your machine